 The dock at the bottom of the screen can have up to five pages, each page holding anywhere from 1 to 7 icons.
 Icon and indicator styles can be tweaked if you want.
 The app drawer is customizable in a lot of the same ways as the home screen, and it also has the functionality to hide apps and/or labels from the listing.

 As for aesthetic changes, dodol comes with a theme shop that has tons of featured and user-created makeovers.
 Browse through the Top and Dodol’s Pick categories for a mountain of high-quality themes and wallpapers.

 Gestures are available, too: swipe up, swipe down, swipe up/down with two fingers, long tap, and double tap.
 These can all be assigned to one of eight different actions.
 Unlike the above-mentioned launchers, dodol also comes with a cleaner app that manually frees up RAM.

 One thing I really like about dodol is that it’s free.
 Not just split between a free version and a paid version, but completely free.
 No ads and no nag screens.
 It puts up a good fight against both Nova and Apex — and if you ask me, it comes out as the winner.

 What’s Your Favorite?

-If the above three launchers somehow don’t meet your expectations, or if you’re looking for something a little less traditional, then we also recommend checking out Aviate, Buzz Launcher, and Action Launcher.
+If the above three launchers somehow don’t meet your expectations, or if you’re looking for something a little less traditional, then we also recommend checking out Aviate, Buzz Launcher [No Longer Available], and Action Launcher.